LHommeDeBat/QuantumServiceMessaging/README.md

 ## Supported Feeds

 - QueueSizeEvent-Feed: Retrieves queue sizes of all available quantum computers that are provided by IBM Quantum.
 Only input parameters submitted by the events are the **device** and **apiToken**.
+The two parameters do not have to be provided during the creation of a quantum application, they will be automatically used for invoking the registered quantum applications.
 - ExecutionResultEvent-Feed: Retrieves results of completed quantum application executions.
 Events from this feed provide **device**, **apiToken** and **result**.
 The **result** parameter will be passed as a JSON-String and it needs to be provided during quantum application creation (with a default value) if the said quantum application wants to register to a ExecutionResultEvent-Feed.

 ## Creation of Quantum Applications